-Pace setting leaders focus solely on performance.
-For these leaders everything is done better and faster than before.
-Pace setting leaders are high performers themselves and set the examples that they want their team members to follow.
+Pace-setting leaders focus solely on performance.
+For these leaders, everything is done better and faster than before.
+Pace-setting leaders are high performers themselves.
+They set the examples that they want their team members to follow.
 In case the team members falter, these leaders do not think twice before jumping in between and rescuing the situation themselves.
-Since the sole focus in on excellence, this doesn’t work positively on members who are not up to the mark.
-This style achieves best results with highly competent and motivated individuals, who need little direction.
+Since the sole focus is on excellence, this doesn’t work positively on members who are not up to the mark.
+This style achieves the best results with highly competent and motivated individuals, who need a little direction.
 In general, extensive use of this style leads to burnout and frequent churn of team members, even for highly competent individuals.
-Hence, this should be used sparingly when you need to deliver high performance quickly.
+Hence, use this style sparingly when you need to deliver high performance quickly.

 Commanding – “Do what I tell you”

 Commanding leaders demand obedience.
 Also, this leadership style is autocratic in nature and thrives on control and negative reinforcement.
 Moreover, the leader focuses on clear directives to the team and constant monitoring along with coercion to get things done.
 As a result, the positive impact of this style is very minimal and can quickly lead to over-use and extremely negative impact on team members.
 So, the use of this style is only limited to crisis situations or when not following the given direction can lead to serious life and health impact on someone.
 Also, one can adopt this style while dealing with incompetent team members when all else has failed.
 Since this is the most dissonant style, leaders must know exactly when to apply and when to stop this style.